1 Do we begin again to commend ourselves? Or do we need, as some others, epistles of commendation to you or letters of commendation from you?

 or letters of commendation from you?

 Paul’s team did not need to garner support from the Corinthian church because God commissioned them for ministry (2 Co 4:2).
 They founded the church.
 The Corinthians saw the effects of that ministry in their personal transformation.
-The gospel team was no political group operating as power mongers that jockey for influence to gain a following; they were in the business of presenting the gospel.
+The gospel team was no political group operating as power mongers jockeying for influence to gain a following; they were in the business of presenting the gospel.

 Credibility comes from integrity.